Intera/redmine_time_logging_app/readme.md

 * lists spent time entries per day and allows to switch fast between days
 * automatically skips weekends if there is no time entry
 * time entry creation/edit/copy/delete
+* shows individual and general total spent time for issues and projects
+* open issue/project button
 * a click into an empty search field suggests issues recently changed by the user
+* a click on the logged hours or activity opens the redmine time entry view for the issue or project
 * link to an overview page that lists the total hours per day
-* shows individual and general total spent time for issues and projects
-* existing time entries can be used as a template
-* a click on the logged hours or activity opens the redmine time entry view for the issue or project
-* open issue/project button
 * translatable

 # browser support